Skip to main content

 Share:

 Jason has not only worked on some of the largest securities fraud cases in history (including Worldcom and the "IPO laddering" cases), but also the defense of nearly a dozen small or mid-sized life sciences companies wrongly accused of misleading investors.
-His track record includes the successful defense of an asset management company in dozens of class, derivative, bankruptcy and individual actions arising out of hedge fund investments made with Bernard Madoff; the successful defense of the former CEO and the former general counsel of the then-largest broker on the Chicago Mercantile Exchange in consolidated actions arising out of the broker’s collapse; and representation of the special litigation committee of the then-largest insurance company in the world in an investigation of allegations that senior officers breached fiduciary duties in connection with a $4 billion accounting restatement.
+His track record includes the successful defense of an asset management group in dozens of class, derivative, bankruptcy and individual actions arising out of hedge fund investments made with Bernard Madoff; the successful defense of the former CEO and the former general counsel of the once-largest broker on the Chicago Mercantile Exchange in consolidated actions arising out of the company’s collapse; and representation of the special litigation committee of the then-largest insurance company in the world in an investigation of allegations that senior officers breached their fiduciary duties in connection with a $4 billion accounting restatement.

-Jason's current clients include a major European private equity fund, a cryptocurrency exchange and a large real estate development company.
-He is ranked by Chambers USA, has been a preferred securities defense counsel panel member for multiple insurance companies and brokers and, in 2022, 2019 and 2017, was a Legal 500 "Recommended Attorney."
-Published client testimonials call Jason "[c]reative, dedicated, smart and efficient," "always available," “detail-oriented," "a really good creative writer and thinker in the space," and "an excellent attorney with a deep understanding of securities litigation and [an] appreciation for litigation strategy" "[whose] advice blends the legal, commercial and practical."
+Jason's current clients include a significant New York private equity fund, a popular online gaming platform and an emerging European software company.
+He is ranked by Chambers USA as one of the top securities litigators in the United States, has been a preferred securities defense counsel panel member for multiple insurance companies and brokers and is a Legal 500 Recommended Attorney.
+Published client testimonials call Jason "[c]reative, dedicated, smart and efficient," “commercially savvy,” "always available," “detail-oriented" and "an excellent attorney with a deep understanding of securities litigation and [an] appreciation for litigation strategy" whose “advice blends the legal, commercial and practical."

 Before entering private practice, Jason clerked for the Honorable J.P.
 Stadtmueller of the US District Court for the Eastern District of Wisconsin.